partykit/partykit/apps/blog/src/content/blog/partyserver-class-api.md

 ### `static onFetch`

-We've added another request handler to the edge worker: `onFetch` runs for every request that isn't routed to a party:
+We've added another request handler to the edge worker, `onFetch`.
+It runs for every request that isn't routed to a party:

 ```ts
 export default class Main implements PartyServer {